Rodneyse Bichotte Hermelyn

 Rodneyse Bichotte Hermelyn (born December 2, 1972) is an American politician who serves as the Assembly Member for the 42nd District of the New York State Assembly.
 She is a Democrat.
 The district includes portions of East Flatbush, Flatbush, Ditmas Park, and Midwood, in Brooklyn.

 Bichotte Hermelyn was the first Haitian-American to be elected to the State Legislature from New York City, as well as Chair of the Kings County Democratic Committee.

 Early life and education

 Bichotte Hermelyn was born and raised in Brooklyn, New York to Haitian immigrants, and attended public schools, graduating from LaGuardia High School.
 She has a B.S. in electrical engineering from SUNY Buffalo, a B.S. in mathematics in secondary education and a B.T. in electrical engineering from Buffalo State College, an M.B.A from Northwestern University, and an M.S. from the Illinois Institute of Technology.
-She is also an alumna of The White House Project, a leadership program created by Brooklyn College.
+She is also an alumna of the White House Project, a leadership program created by Brooklyn College.
+In 2024, she graduated from Brooklyn Law School and was elected to the school's board of trustees following her graduation.

 On January 1, 2020, she married Brooklyn District Leader Edu Hermelyn.